rszrama/docjson/README.md

 None of the existing hypermedia formats meet the particular design goals of DocJSON.

-* Collection+JSON presents a full range of hypermedia controls, but is specfic to representing list-like data structures.
+* Collection+JSON presents a full range of hypermedia controls but is specfic to representing list-like data structures.
-* HAL presents link controls, but lacks other hypermedia controls.
+* HAL presents link controls but lacks other hypermedia controls.
-* JSON API is specfic to data syncing between client and server, and does not present general purpose hypermedia controls.
+* JSON API is specfic to data syncing between client and server, and it does not present general purpose hypermedia controls.
-* HTML is sometimes used or proposed for Hypermedia APIs, and offers hypermedia controls, but is a poor fit for data representations.
+* HTML is sometimes used or proposed for Hypermedia APIs, and offers hypermedia controls, but it is a poor fit for data representations.

-DocJSON is designed with the aim of making developers lives easier, by introducing a flexible data format with a sufficienty complete set of hypermedia controls.
-By doing so we enable generic client libraries to be used to interact with DocJSON APIs, rather than rebuilding client libraries from scratch with each new API service.
+DocJSON is designed with the aim of making developers' lives easier by introducing a flexible data format with a sufficienty complete set of hypermedia controls.
+By doing so we enable generic client libraries to be used to interact with DocJSON APIs rather than rebuilding client libraries from scratch with each new API service.

 ---